Death of Barbara Precht: Identification and arrest of James Precht

-Precht was identified after her fingerprints were compared to those taken years earlier after she had been arrested in 1986 in Covina, California, for shoplifting groceries, while her family were living under assumed names.
+Precht was identified after her fingerprints were compared to those taken years earlier after she had been arrested in 1986 in Covina, California, for shoplifting groceries, during the period when her family were living under assumed names.
 Her husband, James, aged 79, was arrested when he misinformed police of who he was when they approached him at his home, and had a bond set for $15,000.
-Although he never reported his wife missing, police say they do not plan to charge him in her death unless more evidence surfaces, as his whereabouts at the time of his wife's death are currently unknown.
+Although he never reported his wife missing, police say they do not plan to charge him in her death unless more evidence surfaces, as his whereabouts at the time of her death are currently unknown.
 However, he has been described as a "person of interest".
-He and his wife had moved back to Ohio shortly before Barbara's death for unknown reasons.
+James and his wife had moved back to Ohio shortly before Precht's death for unknown reasons.

-James Precht's hearing took place on 2 December 2014 and his trial, lacking a jury, began on 4 December, two days later.
-During the trial, Precht pleaded guilty to a charge of disorderly conduct, which reduced consequences to twenty-five days in jail, the majority of which he had spent incarcerated.
+James' hearing took place on 2 December 2014 and his trial, lacking a jury, began on 4 December, two days later.
+During the trial, James pleaded guilty to a charge of disorderly conduct, which reduced consequences to twenty-five days in jail, the majority of which he had spent incarcerated.
 Prosecutors did, however, request that he be placed on probation, since he remains a person of interest in the case.
-During sentencing, Precht was sentenced to an additional four days in jail on top of the twenty-five days in jail.
+During sentencing, James was sentenced to an additional four days in jail on top of the twenty-five days in jail.